 Ricotta Cheese

-The process for making ricotta is simple.
+The process for making ricotta is very simple.
 The only step that requires special care and attention is in the boiling of the milk mixture.
-Use a pot that you think is too large for the quantity of liquid – if you’ve ever boiled milk you know that milk takes its time coming to a simmer and then can go from a placid creamy pool to an exploding volcano of foam in the three seconds when you have your back turned.
-Using a larger pot will contain the situation if it does get out of hand, but paying attention at a key point in the process will avoid this problem altogether: when the surface of the milk starts to wrinkle and pucker you know it’s getting close, so don’t leave it unattended from that moment on.
+Use a pot that you think is too large for the quantity of liquid - if you’ve ever boiled milk you know that milk takes its time coming to a simmer and then can go from a placid creamy pool to an exploding volcano of foam in the three seconds when you have your back turned.
+Using a larger pot will contain the situation if it does get out of hand, but paying attention at a key point in the process will avoid this problem altogether: when the surface of the milk starts to wrinkle and pucker you know it’s getting close, so don’t leave it unattended after that point.

 Making this ahead and what to do with leftovers:

-• Ricotta cheese keeps for 5 days in the refrigerator, so can be made ahead, and is a good thing to get out of the way a day early if you’re making a big deal dish like cannelloni.
+• Ricotta keeps for 5 days in the refrigerator, so can be made ahead, and is a good thing to get out of the way a day early if you’re making a big deal dish like cannelloni.

 Ricotta Cheese